Famous5: Aum meets Barca legend, Chappuis' FIFA 18 woes

 Chappuis, who has been working hard in the gym, will need no extra motivation for the Chainat match, but received a shot in the arm from his supporters who sent him a piece of fan art.

-Now all that remains is for the Swiss-Thai midfield dynamo to deliver a picture-perfect result in Sunday match…
+Now all that remains is for the Swiss-Thai midfield dynamo to deliver a picture-perfect result in Sunday’s match…

 Kawin Thamsatchanan – OH Leuven